 "Well, I hoped to still have the opportunity someday, but the way things are going I'm thinking it's most likely not going to happen."
 The thought tightened Wade's stomach into knots, urging him to change the subject.
-"I assume your parents are waiting for you so do me a favor and head on home.
+"I assume your dad or your mom are waiting for you so do me a favor and head on home.
 I have eyes and ears all over this neighborhood so I'll know if you don't."